learn-co-curriculum/pfwtfp-seeking-help-like-a-responsible-programmer/README.md

 Many developers have written posts to Stack Overflow dozens of times, but only submitted a few.
 Usually, in taking the time to be methodical and ask a Good Question, they find the answer on their own.
 The trick that makes this work is _being methodical_.
-Let's see how that method works,step by step.
+Let's see how that method works, step by step.

 ### Identify Help Request Patterns of Development